Experienced Truck Accident Lawyers in Atlanta, GA: The Marks Law Group

 Large Trucks: Accident Causes and Violations

 According to the Federal Motor Carrier Safety Administration 11% of all motor vehicle accidents occurred in large truck crashes.
-These trucks weigh up to thirty times more than a passenger vehicle, and their height and ground clearance can easily smash a smaller vehicle upon impact.
+These trucks weigh up to thirty times more than a passenger vehicle, and their height and ground clearance can easily smash a smaller vehicle upon impact causing serious injuries in Atlanta.

 The National Transportation Safety Board lists compromised braking capabilities, including a loaded trailer taking up to 40% longer to stop than a passenger car as a common trucking accident cause.
-Poorly maintained brakes, or slippery surfaces can extend these stopping times greatly.
+Poorly maintained brakes, or slippery surfaces can extend these stopping times greatly, and cause devastating truck accidents in Atlanta and throughout the State of Georgia.

 Roadside inspections indicate that the most frequent driver violations include: